 Mackle), that before I started the surgical management role, this had also been escalated to the Service Director and a management plan had been put in place that this Surgeon would be shadowed by another Consultant Urologist and a second Consultant Urologist would be on call when this Surgeon was on call.
 I do not know if this had been shared with the Medical Director but I assumed so.
 That Consultant left the Trust later that year.
-The highlighted text below should read "at the end of April/beginning of
+The strikethrough text below should read "at the end of April/beginning of

-The highlighted text below should read "at the end of April/beginning of May" as per email received 20/02/2023 (TRU-320005 to TRU-320006 refers).
+May" as per email received 20/02/2023 (TRU-320005 to TRU-320006 refers).
 Annotated by the Urology Services Inquiry.